 TIP #9: Consider your loan-related costs and plan now for how you will quantify them.
 Gradually implementing new systems and processes is more cost effective than rushing through them.
 Plan now and save money.

 Don’t just prepare to comply, prepare to leverage

 CECL gives institutions a lot of flexibility and should improve the way you manage capital risk.
 Learn how CECL is different from historic loss analysis, how your business needs to adjust, and what you can do now to ensure your business remains compliant and competitive.

-Download this free eBook from the experts at Baker Hill
+Get this free guide from the experts at Baker Hill

 Posted on June 15th, 2017 at 5:18 pm